-Transportation costs represented 87% of our consolidated revenue in 2016, 88% in 2015 and 90% in 2014.
-Because transportation costs represent such a significant portion of our costs, even relatively small increases in these transportation costs, if we are unable to pass them through to our customers, are likely to have a significant effect on our gross margin and operating income.
+Transportation costs represented 89% of our consolidated revenue in 2017, 87% in 2016 and 88% in 2015.
+Because transportation costs represent such a significant portion of our costs, any increases in the operating costs of railroads, trucking companies or drayage companies can be expected to result in higher freight rates.
 Transportation costs may increase if we are unable to sign on owner-operators or recruit employee drivers as this may increase driver costs or force us to use more expensive purchased transportation.
-Rail and third party carrier costs could increase and if we are unable to pass the cost increase through to our customers, the impact on our gross margin and operating income.
+The inability to pass cost increases to our customers is likely to have a significant effect on our gross margin and operating income.